-At 31 December 2010, the fair value of the Group's currency derivatives is estimated to be RMB827,000 (2009: RMB642,000).
-The amount is based on fair value as at 31 December 2010 quoted from the counterparty bank.
+The fair value of the Group's currency derivatives at 31 December 2010 was estimated based on fair value quoted from the counterparty bank.

 The Group does not currently designate any hedging relationship on the foreign currency forward contracts for the purpose of hedge accounting.